 Having a great social media management team can take the burden off your staff, or yourself, and allow your online presence to flourish.
 Social media may evolve as years past, but it’s not going anywhere.
 Making sure you or your company is active in that process will assure you’re not left behind in the madness!

 5. Knowing how and when to show empathy.

-Global disasters, sadness strikes, people are hurt and you want to participate in the social discussion.
+Global disasters, sadness strikes, people are hurt, and you want to participate in the social discussion.
 Totally an awesome thing to do, but be tactful about it.
 If there are two sides to the issue, be safe on your business profiles and don’t take a side while sharing your compassion to those involved.
 Taking sides will divide your followers.
 Now, many readers might disagree and say just the opposite: that taking a side will sometimes propel you right into the social media spotlight!
-And while yes, this can be true on the short term, your overall long term social engagement will suffer.
+And while yes, this can be true in the short term, your overall long-term social engagement will suffer.
 Be involved without getting involved (tweet this).
 Tricky, but true.